Advanced Manipulation of the Spine (MT9)

 • Demonstrate a consolidation of existing knowledge and performance in spinal positioning prior to HVLA thrust technique

 • Describe and demonstrate an enhanced proficiency of the spinal positioning and locking used in spinal HVLA thrust techniques.

 • Demonstrate a working knowledge of specific modifications to technique delivery relative to patient size and body type.

 • Demonstrate an enhanced proficiency of existing knowledge and performance in the use of HVLA thrust techniques for the spine.

 • Demonstrate a working knowledge of specific modifications to HVLA technique delivery relative to the practitioner’s size, body type, and differential relative to the patient.

 Access digital course materials in PDF format from any web-enabled device.
 Fellows in training can download the coursebook from the OGI Populi online university.
 Hard Copies are available to order for an additional cost.

 Manual Therapy Seminars

-The OGI offers an internationally and nationally renowned manual physical therapy curriculum based on the innovative and unique concepts.
+The OGI offers an internationally and nationally renowned manual physical therapy curriculum based on innovative and unique concepts.
 Continuing education courses cover all levels of research in proven concepts and clinical practice derived from the predominant schools of thought in manual therapy, osteopathy, sports medicine, rheumatology, neurology, and radiology.
 Click on any of the courses listed below for a full description.
-All courses earn credits toward Certification, Residency and/or Fellowship Programs.
+All courses earn credits toward Certification, Residency, and/or Fellowship Programs.